yewsiang/ConceptBottleneck/README.md

 - [NIH Osteoarthritis Initiative (OAI)](https://nda.nih.gov/oai/)
 - [Caltech-UCSD Birds 200 (CUB)](http://www.vision.caltech.edu/visipedia/CUB-200.html)

+To download the TravelingBirds dataset, which we use to test robustness to background shifts, please download the `CUB_fixed` folder from this [CodaLab bundle](https://worksheets.codalab.org/bundles/0x518829de2aa440c79cd9d75ef6669f27) by clicking on the download button.

 The NIH Osteoarthritis Initiative (OAI) dataset requires an application for data access, so we are unable to provide the raw data here.
 To access that data, please first obtain data access permission from the [Osteoarthritis Initiative](https://nda.nih.gov/oai/), and then contact [Emma Pierson](https://cs.stanford.edu/~emmap1/) for data processing code.

 Here, we focus on scripts replicating our results on CUB, which is public.
-We provide an executable, Dockerized version of those experiments on [Codalab](https://worksheets.codalab.org/worksheets/0x362911581fcd4e048ddfd84f47203fd2).
+We provide an executable, Dockerized version of those experiments on [CodaLab](https://worksheets.codalab.org/worksheets/0x362911581fcd4e048ddfd84f47203fd2).

 ## Abstract